Stonehouse, Plymouth: History

 Settlement in the area goes back to Roman times and a house made of stone was believed to have stood near to Stonehouse Creek.
 However other stories relate to land owned in the 13th century by Robert the Bastard.
 This land subsequently passed from the Durnford family, through marriage, to the Edgecombe family in the 14th and 15th centuries.
 The site of the original settlement of Stonehouse is now mostly occupied by the complex of Princess Yachts.

 During the 17th, 18th and 19th centuries the areas of Emma Place and Caroline Place were home to many of the west country's top-ranking admirals, doctors and clergy.
 Those streets together with Millbay Road used to form Plymouth's red light district.
 Union Street, originally built across marshland, was for almost a century the centre of the city's night life with about a hundred pubs, a music hall and many other attractions.
 Much of it was destroyed by bombing in World War II.
 After the war the area between Union Street and the dock has been used by small factories, storage, car dealers and repairers.
 For decades it remained underdeveloped compared with other parts of Plymouth.

+Bone Caves

+In 1835, caves containing fossilised bones were discovered in Stonehouse.
+Further caves were found around the city in the 19th and 20th centuries including those at Cattedown, Oreston, and Turnchapel.